isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 </tr>
 </tbody>
 </table>
-<p>Since COVID-19, UPEC organised a hybrid of the Basic &amp; Advanced combined
+<p>Since the COVID-19 pandemic, UPEC has organised a hybrid version of the
-course, which include e-learning and physical sessions.</p>
+Basic &amp; Advanced combined course, which includes e-learning and physical sessions.</p>
 </div>
 </details>
 <details class="isomer-details">